nikivanov/smarterblinds/README.md

     * Up Button to BUTTON_UP_PIN
     * Down Button to BUTTON_DOWN_PIN
     * Other contact of each button can be soldered together and then soldered to GND.
+* Test everything first, and if all is well, secure everything with M3 bolts.